 Many studies indicate that women who are constantly stressed or experience greater amounts of stress may be at a higher risk of a miscarriage, particularly at the time of conception and during the initial days of their pregnancy.
 Scientists believe that stress may start a chain reaction in a woman’s body during which certain chemicals are produced that negatively impact the growing foetus.
 This theory can probably explain why some women experience a miscarriage despite no clear medical reason.

-Constant stress or increased levels of stress when pregnant can lead to possible pregnancy complications.
-However, no conclusive evidence is available which can prove that stress during pregnancy results in a miscarriage.
+Constant stress or increased levels of stress during pregnancy can lead to possible pregnancy complications.
+However, no conclusive evidence is available, which can prove that stress during pregnancy results in a miscarriage.
 Nevertheless, women should take care to avoid taking stress while pregnant to prevent needless complications.

 Can Stress Cause a Miscarriage?

 Miscarriage due to stress – is it a myth or a fact?
 The answer to this question is not simple.
 Several studies have established a connection between elevated stress levels during pregnancy and increased risk of a miscarriage.
 But the results of these studies are non-conclusive mostly because it is difficult to assess stress as a reason for pregnancy loss.
 Moreover, every individual may handle stress differently.
 Some people tend to worry a lot more than others.
 What may seem like a trivial irritation to one individual can prompt a nervous failure in another.

 It is normal to experience stress during pregnancy.
 But, it seems highly unlikely that normal stress can result in a miscarriage.
 However, it is possible that augmented stress and anxiety during pregnancy can lead to pregnancy loss.
 In any case, greater stress levels during pregnancy are not desirable as it can result in pregnancy complications.
 So, it is crucial to address stress issues and practice stress management when pregnant to improve your chances of a smooth pregnancy.